-While you are connected to the 120-volt receptacle, the wiring is protected by circuit breakers in the breaker panel.
+While you are connected to external AC power, the wiring is protected by circuit breakers in the breaker panel.
 The circuit breaker panel for the 120-volt system is located in the converter.
-Open the black decorative converter door under the dinette.
 In the event of a failure of a 120-volt circuit, first check your trailer circuit breakers and the breaker for the outlet into which your trailer shoreline cord is plugged.
 If a breaker continues to trip after you have reset it several times, your circuit may be overloaded with appliances or there may be a short in the circuit.
 Try lessening the load on the circuit.
 Perhaps an electric griddle, hair dryer, or an electric heater can be turned off.
 If that does not solve the problem, consult an Airstream Service Center.